 For most people, 27″ 1440p 144Hz IPS monitors provide the perfect gaming experience.

-Further, 144Hz is more than enough to make fast-paced games more enjoyable and responsive while the IPS panel offers vibrant colors, wide viewing angles, and no issues with ghosting like VA panels.
+Further, 144Hz is more than enough to make fast-paced games more enjoyable and responsive, while IPS offers vibrant colors, wide viewing angles, and no problems with ghosting like similarly-priced VA panels.

 So, it makes sense that Gigabyte’s very first monitor, the Aorus AD27QD, features exactly these specs – plus a bunch of cool and unique gaming features such as 1ms MBR (Motion Blur Reduction), FreeSync/G-SYNC support, HDR, and more!